1985–86 League of Ireland Premier Division: First round

 After winning the league title in the previous season, Shamrock Rovers received automatic qualification into the first round of the European Cup.
 Shamrock Rovers were drawn against Hungarian club, Budapest Honvéd, 1984-85 Hungarian League Winners.
-Budapest Honvéd were the hosts for the first leg and won the game comfortably in a 2-0 defeat to Shamrock Rovers.
+Budapest Honvéd were the hosts for the first leg and won the game comfortably in a 2-0 defeat of Shamrock Rovers.
 In the return leg, Shamrock Rovers were defeated once again 3-1, thus eliminating them from the competition.

 First leg

 Second leg

 Budapest Honvéd won 5–1 on aggregate.